1jour1vin

 "A complex Côte Rôtie made from grapes grown on seven different plots"

-"Among the top Côte Rôties, the 2019 Côte Rôtie Château d'Ampuis is still a brilliant wine that, in recent years, has almost rivaled wines from single-vineyard plots.
+"Among the top Côte Rôties, the 2019 Côte Rôtie Château d'Ampuis is consistently a brilliant wine that, in recent years, has almost rivaled wines from single-vineyard plots.
 Don't believe me?
 Include it in a blind tasting and let me know the results.
 The 2019 is absolutely brilliant, and I would compare it to the best vintages of this cuvée [...].
-Superb aromas of ripe red and black fruit, tapenade, and iron with notes of game, meat, and flowers emerge on the nose, and this beauty strikes the palate with medium-bodied to full-bodied richness, a cohesive and structured mouthfeel, magnificent yet substantial tannins, and a long finish. [...]”
+Superb aromas of ripe red and black fruits, tapenade, and iron, with notes of game, meat, and flowers, emerge on the nose, and this beauty strikes the palate with medium-bodied to full-bodied richness, a cohesive and structured mouthfeel, magnificent yet substantial tannins, and a long finish. [...]”
 (Jeb Dunnuck 2024) • Delivered in a wooden case for orders of 3 bottles of this wine.

 Rated site